-Regarding close-ended AIFs, upon the entry into force of PRIIPS a Key Investment Information Document ("KIID") is required to be delivered to any retail investor.
+Regarding closed-ended AIFs, upon the entry into force of PRIIPS a KIID is required to be delivered to any retail investor.
+Additionally, there are pre-investment disclosure obligations for each closed-ended fund (e.g. strategy and investment policy), as well as periodic reporting requirements to investors and the CNMV.

-3.4 Do the marketing or legal documents need to be registered with or approved by the local regulator?
+3.3 Do the marketing or legal documents need to be registered with or approved by the local regulator?